Our People

 Executive Director

 Russell came to the Upper Valley in 2001, where he was drawn to the amazing quality of life and recreational resources the area offers.
 He has been the Executive Director of the Upper Valley Trails Alliance since 2008, where he is responsible for the day to day operations as well as the future vision of the organization.
 He was formerly the Director of Education at Save The Bay in Providence, RI.
 He also served as the Development Director at the Upper Valley Land Trust in Hanover, NH, and the Development Director/Program Manager at Wolftree, Inc, a science education organization in Portland, OR.
 Russell received his undergraduate degree in Natural Resource Management and Environmental Planning from Binghamton University and his Masters Degree in Organizational Management from Antioch University, New England.
 Russell grew up in and around New York City, but found opportunities to explore the mountains of New England, Alaska, Wyoming, and Montana at an early age.
 Since then he has been traveling and hiking worldwide for the last 30 years.
-He lives in Lyme, NH, with his wife, two children, and new puppy.
+He lives in Lyme, NH, with his wife, two children, and a dog.

 Sean Ogle